 Leapheng joined AMK in 2011 as a Senior Business System Analyst.
-He had over ten years of experience in the microfinance sector.
-Before joining AMK, he held various positions at other MFIs, including Teller, General Trainer, and Training Manager.
+He had over fifteen years of experience in the microfinance sector.
 He has attended several training courses related to microfinance.
 He promoted to Head of Core Banking System in 2015.

 Leapheng holds both a Bachelor's and a Master's Degree in Banking and Finance from Build Bright University.
+2017.